ChristianCarbajo/Kwak-Express/README.md

 # Kwak-Express

-Página web enfocada en la venta de productos online, un e-commerce.
+Website focused on the sale of products online, e-commerce.

-La web tiene:
+The website has:gi
 - Responsive design (desktop first)
 - JavaScript
 - Local storage